AyanshKMishra/aku_beu_result_download/README.md

 	3. wkhtmltopdf
 2. Install wkhtmltopdf binaries from your package manager (windows users may use **[scoop](https://scoop.sh)**)
 3. If your package manager doesn't work, install [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html) manually and add it to PATH.
-4. Edit regno, res_link, regno_le and pdf name variables.
+4. Edit regno, res_link, regno_le and pdf name variables:
   1. regno: Starting registration no.
   2. res_link: Get this link by accessing the result of any student in that specific exam and then removing the registration no. from the end of the link.
   3. regno_le: starting registration no. of lateral entry students.